mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [A New Pyramid-Like Shape Always Lands the Same Side Up](https://www.quantamagazine.org/a-new-pyramid-like-shape-always-lands-the-same-side-up-20250625/) - A tetrahedron is the simplest Platonic solid.
+Mathematicians have now made one that’s stable only on one side, confirming a decades-old conjecture.

+- [Cozy video games can quell stress and anxiety.](https://www.reuters.com/graphics/VIDEO-GAMES/MENTAL-HEALTH/akpeewkqgpr/) - Explore a charming town, meet quirky villagers, and take in the cozy vibes!

+- [When Your Child Is a Psychopath](https://www.theatlantic.com/magazine/archive/2017/06/when-your-child-is-a-psychopath/524502/) - The condition has long been considered untreatable.
+Experts can spot it in a child as young as 3 or 4.
+But a new clinical approach offers hope.

+- [The Silicon Valley Suicides](https://www.theatlantic.com/magazine/archive/2015/12/the-silicon-valley-suicides/413140/) - Why are so many kids with bright prospects killing themselves in Palo Alto?

 - [With Acts of Subversion, Some Russians Fight Propaganda in Schools](https://www.nytimes.com/2025/05/06/world/europe/russia-putin-schools-patriotic-education.html) - Three years into Russia’s invasion of Ukraine, antiwar parents and some teachers say they are going to great lengths to shield children from state-mandated patriotic education classes.

 - [‘A Billion Streams and No Fans’: Inside a $10 Million AI Music Fraud Case](https://www.wired.com/story/ai-bots-streaming-music/) - A chart-topping jazz album!
 Loads of Spotify and Apple Music plays!
 Just one problem: The success might not be real.